Course – LS – All

 Serving static files to the client can be done in a variety of ways, and using a Spring Controller isn't necessarily the best available option.

-However, sometimes the controller route is necessary, and that's what we'll focus on in this quick tutorial.
+However, sometimes the controller route is necessary – and that’s what we’re going to be focused on in this quick article.

 2. Maven Dependencies